Things to Do in Philadelphia: Natural Places in the Philadelphia Area

 Fairmount Park, Philadelphia

 The natural areas of Fairmount Park are found in the Cobbs Creek, Fairmount, Pennypack, Poquessing, Tacony, and Wissahickon watersheds, as well as in Franklin Delano Roosevelt Park in the Delaware Estuary.
 Over half of the parks, 9,200 acres are natural with streams, woods, meadows, and wetlands. http://www.fairmountpark.org/EnvironmentMain.asp

 John Heinz National Wildlife Refuge at Tinicum, South Philadelphia

 The last remaining freshwater tidal marsh in Philadelphia.
 Over 300 species of birds visit the refugee and over 80 species nest there.
-The refugee will consist of over 1200 acres when land acquisition is completed.
-The refugee is located on the Atlantic Coastal Plain.
+The refugee will comprise over 1200 acres when land acquisition is completed.
+The refugee is on the Atlantic Coastal Plain.